-Among many other micronutrients, Vitamin B12 is one of those nutrients that can easily be ignored to intake in the right amount in your daily diet, but can lead to severe problems when deficient.
+Among many other micronutrients, Vitamin B12 is one of those nutrients that can easily be ignored to intake in the right amount in your daily diet.
+However, it can lead to severe problems when deficient.

-Vitamin B 12 deficiency is one of the most common vitamin deficiencies worldwide: Prevalence in the United Kingdom and United States is around 6% in people aged less than 60 years, and closer to 20% in those aged more than 60 years.
+Vitamin B 12 deficiency is one of the most common vitamin deficiencies worldwide: For instance, prevalence in the United Kingdom and United States is around 6% in people aged less than 60 years, and closer to 20% in those aged more than 60 years.

 What is Vitamin B12?

-Vitamin B12, also known as cobalamin, is an essential water soluble micro-nutrient, same as all other B vitamins.
+Vitamin B12 is also known as cobalamin.
+It’s an essential water soluble micro-nutrient, same as all other B vitamins.

-It is only synthesized by microorganisms in nature and thus, we can obtain it only through our diet.
-The most common source of vitamin B12 is animal proteins, still there are plenty of options for vegans to stay on top of your vegan B12.
+Microorganisms in the natural environment synthesize it and thus, we can obtain it only through our diet.
+Moreover, the most common source of vitamin B12 is animal proteins.
+But there are plenty of options for vegans to stay on top of your vegan B12.

 Vitamin B 12 which is attached to proteins are separated in the stomach from its protein with the help of hydrochloric acid in the stomach.
 Then the vitamin part combines with a protein made in the stomach called intrinsic factor and is absorbed by the body.

 According to National Institutes of Health (NIH) , U.S, the recommend dietary allowance (RDA) of vitamin B12 for those who are over the age of 14 years is 2.4 micrograms (mcg) and it varies for children and infants below that age.